• Home

 Can I use fresh salmon?

 You can, but this recipe is designed for canned salmon.
-It’s affordable, shelf-stable, and faster to prepare.
+Fresh salmon will need to be cooked and flaked first, which adds extra prep time.

 Close up side view of patty on white plate with fork in it.